 Plumes and thermals.
 Application to building ventilation.
 Basics of rotating flows.
 Geostrophic flow.
 Thermal wind balance.
 Ekman boundary layer.
 Shallow water equations.
 Normal modes of a stratified fluid.
 Potential vorticity.
 Waves in a rotating fluid.
 Recommended preparation: MAE 210A.
-Prerequisites: MAE 224A.
+Prerequisites: MAE 224A or consent of instructor.

 MAE 225A.
 Nanoscale and Microscale Heat Transfer for Energy Conversion Applications I (4)

 An advanced introduction to the principles underlying conduction, convection, and radiation phenomena at the atomic/molecular scale; overview of macroscopic thermal sciences, kinetic theory and fluidics, statistical thermodynamics and quantum theory, thermal properties as a function of dimensionality; experimental methods.
-Prerequisites: MAE 221A, MAE 101A-B-C, or consent of instructor.
+Prerequisites: MAE 221A, graduate standing.

 MAE 225B.
 Nanoscale and Microscale Heat Transfer for Energy Conversion Applications II (4)

 Energy conversion and coupled transport processes; electron and phonons, equilibrium and nonequilibrium energy transfer in nanostructures.
 Ballistic-diffusive treatment, thermal radiation issues in nanomaterials, near-field energy transfer, molecular dynamics, and experimental methods.
-Prerequisites: MAE 225A, MAE 221A, MAE 101A-B-C, or consent of instructor.
+Prerequisites: MAE 221A, MAE 225A, and graduate standing.